 We’ve created a free customer persona template to help get you better define your ideal customers and start using this tool for more effective sales and marketing.
 This template lays out the sections you need to create unique customer profiles.
 Download this buyer persona template and use it as you follow the five easy steps below to create detailed buyer profiles for your business.

 1. Define the Traits of Your Ideal Customer

-Regardless of how many different varieties of customer types your business has, think about what your “perfect” (or ideal) customer archetype looks like.
+Regardless of how many varieties of customer types your business has, think about what your “perfect” (or ideal) customer archetype looks like.
 Do this by evaluating who your product or service is designed for and researching the target markets of similar products or services.
-The traits of your ideal buyers should define things like demographics, behaviors, interests, pain points, objectives, and even job roles.
+The traits of your ideal buyers should define things like demographics, behaviors, interests, pain points, objectives, and job roles.